SimplrJS/action-emitter/README.md

 ```

 ## Debuging
 You can listen to all actions with `AnyAction` class.
-If you registered to listen to this action with `once`, the subscription remover will not work.
 ```ts
 import { AnyAction } from "action-emitter";
 Emitter.addListener(AnyAction, anyAction => {